 The Cantonese have a technique for cooking a whole chicken by briefly simmering then steeping it awhile to finish the cooking.
-Translated from the Chinese as “white cut chicken,” it’s quite different from roasting, another favorite method for cooking a whole chicken.
-Here the fat doesn’t sizzle nor does the skin crisp.
+In Chinese, it’s called “white cut chicken,” a visually apt description.
+It’s a favorite method for cooking a whole chicken whose meat is to be used in soups and mainly-vegetable compositions.
+Here, the skin doesn’t sizzle and crisp.
+Instead, it softens, almost melts away.
 It’s also different from poaching, which employs steady low heat to maintain a simmer throughout the cooking.
 It’s the energy-saving, eco-friendly, easy-on-the-chef method of quick simmering followed by lengthy off-the-heat steeping that led me to explore new horizons for cooking a whole chicken.

 Turns out, it’s an excellent technique for making a succulent basic protein suitable for any number of polyglot preparations.
 Here are some suggestions for what to do with steeped chicken: